 Issues and objectives

-The Investment Rules Amendment repeals section 12 of the Regulations, which sets out quantitative investment limits in respect of real estate and Canadian resource property.
-This amendment aligns the Regulations with the PBSR and allows the CPPIB the same investment flexibility with respect to real estate and Canadian resource properties as is enjoyed by federally regulated pension plans operating under the PBSR and provincially regulated pension plans operating under regulations that are influenced by the PBSR.
+The Investment Rules Amendment repeals section 12 of the PSPIBR, which sets out quantitative investment limits in respect of real estate and Canadian resource property.
+The amendment aligns the PSPIBR with the PBSR and allows the PSPIB the same investment flexibility with respect to real estate and Canadian resource properties as is enjoyed by federally regulated pension plans operating under the PBSR and provincially regulated pension plans operating under regulations that are influenced by the PBSR.

 In 2009, the Government undertook public consultations regarding the recent changes to the PBSR.
-During public meetings held in cities across Canada, there was a wide degree of support from plan sponsors and industry experts for eliminating all quantitative investment rules and relying exclusively on a prudent person standard.
+During public meetings held in cities across Canada, there was a wide degree of support from plan sponsors and industry experts for eliminating all quantitative investment rules and to rely exclusively on a prudent person standard.
 Certain unions and plan members advocated retaining the quantitative limits for benefit security purposes.
-Repealing the real estate and resource property investment limits for private pension plans represented a balance between these two points of view.
+Repealing the real estate and resource property investment limits for private pension plans represents a balance between these two points of view.
 Given the extensive 2009 consultations, only the PSPIB was consulted with respect to these amendments.

-The amendments to the Regulations were published in the Canada Gazette, Part I, on June 23, 2012.
-One response was received expressing concern that the rationale and consultations for the Investment Rules Amendment were insufficient.
-With respect to the rationale for the Investment Rules Amendment, it is important to note that the CPPIB is a professionally managed investment management organization that is mandated to invest the assets of the CPP in a way that maximizes investment returns without undue risk of loss.
-The CPPIB invests globally across a wide range of asset classes, both in passive-index weighted investments and through active management, and has a proven track record with respect to the prudent person approach.
-Furthermore, the investment regulations applying to the CPPIB have historically been consistent with those applying to other large pension funds in Canada.
-As mentioned above, the Investment Rules Amendment aligns the Regulations with a recent amendment to the PBSR.
-With respect to consultations, it is noted that, in addition to the extensive public consultations carried out in 2009, the CPPIB and provincial ministers of finance have also been consulted and have given their approval.
+The amendments to the PSPIBR were published in the Canada Gazette, Part I, on June 23, 2012.
+One comment was received, and the commenter expressed concern that the rationale and consultations for the Investment Rules Amendments were insufficient.
+With respect to the rationale for the Investment Rules Amendment, it is important to note that the PSPIB is a professionally managed investment organization that is mandated to invest the assets of the public service pension plan to maximize investment return without undue risk of loss.
+As mentioned above, the Investment Rules Amendment aligns with recent amendments to the PBSR.

 The “One-for-One” Rule does not apply, as the amendments impose no administrative costs on businesses.